ABOUT OHENRO

 • Wishes are fulfilled.

-• The opportunity to encounter Kukai (Kobo Daishi).
+• A chance to meet Kukai (Kobo Daishi).

 Wishes are fulfilled